#1 - Demystifying AI

 Example:

-Since GPT models work with numbers, tokens are mapped to numerical representations.
-Tools like OpenAI’s tiktokenizer can be used to visualise this process (see diagram above).
+Since LLM models work with numbers, tokens are mapped to numerical representations.
+Tools like OpenAI’s tiktokenizer can be used to visualize this process (see diagram below).

 class Tokenizer: